anant-j/SwipeHub/README.md

-# Shwiper
+# Swipehub
-A tinder style application that can help decide on movie/TV shows to watch between multiple users
+A tinder styled application that can help decide on movie/TV shows to watch between multiple users